0b01001010/computly/README.md

 ## Blog

-> This is my implementation of [Sveltekit-blog-mdx starter project](https://github.com/rodneylab/sveltekit-blog-mdx)
+> This is my clone of [Sveltekit-blog-mdx starter project](https://github.com/rodneylab/sveltekit-blog-mdx)

 ### PaperCSS